-\textbf{Data generation.---} We simulate the time evolution of the system for times $t\in[0, \Omega T]$ by means of matrix product states and the time-evolving block-decimation algorithm \cite{Vidal2004,Zwolak2004,gray2018quimb} [see Fig.~\ref{fig_system}(b)], which allows us to study systems of up to $50$ spins.
+\textbf{Data generation.---} We simulate the time evolution of the system for times $t\in[0, \Omega T]$ by means of the TEBD algorithm \cite{Vidal2004,Zwolak2004,gray2018quimb} [see Fig.~\ref{fig_system}(b)], which allows us to study systems of up to $50$ spins.
 We generate $30$ trajectories obtained by initializing the system in state $\psi=\bigotimes_{k=1}^L \ket{0}$, with $\sigma^z\ket{0}=-\ket{0}$ and perturbing the subsystem S through a random two-spin unitary $\hat{U}_{\mathrm{rand}}$ distributed with the Haar measure.
-As the system evolves in time, after each time-step $\Omega dt=0.01$, we calculate the expectation value of all the $15$ independent observables $\{ \id_1 \otimes \sigma_2^x, \id_1 \otimes \sigma_2^y, ..., \sigma_1^x \otimes \sigma_2^y, ..., \sigma_1^z \otimes \sigma_2^z \}/2$ of the subsystem S, which uniquely identify the reduced subsystem state.
-With the reduced state at hand, we can emulate experimental measurements of the above local observables.
+As the system evolves in time, at intervals of $\Omega dt=0.01$, we compute the expectation value of the $15$ independent observables $\{ \id_1 \otimes \sigma_2^x, \id_1 \otimes \sigma_2^y, ..., \sigma_1^x \otimes \sigma_2^y, ..., \sigma_1^z \otimes \sigma_2^z \}/2$ of the subsystem S, which uniquely identify the reduced subsystem state.
+We then emulate experimental measurements of these local observables.
 For each trajectory, we select $M$ random times in the time-window $[0,\Omega T]$ and, for each of these points in time, we perform $N$ measurements in all the relevant basis in order to produce a noisy estimate of the reduced state.
-Such a procedure is sketched in Fig.~\ref{fig_system}(c), in which the histogram depicts the counting of $N=10$ measurement outcomes for a single time-point, whereas the orange dots represent the experimental expectation value.\\
+Such a procedure is sketched in Fig.~\ref{fig_system}(c), where the histogram depicts the counting of $N=10$ measurement outcomes for a single time-point, whereas the orange dots represent the experimental expectation values.\\

 \textbf{ML architecture and training.---} The generator $\mathcal{L}$ defining the quantum master equation \eqref{eq_master_eq_formal} can be parametrized as $\mathcal{L}=\mathcal{H}+\mathcal{D}$, where